nsclass/nsclass.github.io/_posts/2023-12-26-java-jfr-cpu-load.md

 permalink: "2023/12/26/jfr-cpu-pressure"
 ---

 A quick tip for checking CPU pressure with JFR in JDK21.
+It can support a JFR file recorded in JDK17.

 ```bash
 jfr view thread thread-cpu-load [file]